Arnside

 Arnside is a village and civil parish in Westmorland and Furness, Cumbria, England.
 It is historically part of Westmorland, near the border with Lancashire, England.
 The Lake District National Park is located a few miles north.
 Travelling by road, Arnside is 10 mi to the south of Kendal, 25.3 mi to the east of Ulverston, 35.2 mi to the east of Barrow-in-Furness, 13 mi to the north of Lancaster and 14.3 mi to the east of Grange-over-Sands.
 In the 2001 census the parish had a population of 2,301, increasing at the 2011 census to 2,334 but falling to 2,233 in the 2021 census.

-It faces the estuary of the River Kent on the north-eastern corner of Morecambe Bay, within the Arnside and Silverdale Area of Outstanding Natural Beauty and is overlooked by Arnside Knott, a hill that rises out of the estuary.
+It faces the estuary of the River Kent on the northeastern corner of Morecambe Bay, within the Arnside and Silverdale Area of Outstanding Natural Beauty and is overlooked by Arnside Knott, a hill that rises out of the estuary.
 A detailed account of the wildlife of the Arnside and Silverdale AONB is provided by John Wilson and Peter Lennon.
 Mammals include red squirrel and otter, breeding birds at the time of publication included the bittern which is still found in the area.

 Formerly a small fishing village and port trading with Liverpool and Ireland the village has been attractive to visitors since the 19th century but never developed as a traditional seaside resort.
 Writing in The Local Historian, Caunce describes it as "an unwitting pioneer of eco-tourism", with visitors attracted by the scenery and in particular Arnside Knott.